ClusterHQ/flocker/docs/gettingstarted/postgres.rst

 We'll insert some data, then use ``flocker-deploy`` to move the PostgreSQL server container to another virtual machine.
 The data in the database will be moved along with the application.

+The requirements are the same as the MongoDB tutorial, except that we will be using `PostgreSQL`_ instead of ``mongo`` to connect to the server.

 Create the Virtual Machines
 ===========================